hrutikchavan-ai/prime-trade-assignment/README.md

 - fear_greed_index.csv

 Note:
 historical_data.csv exceeds GitHub web upload size limit, so it is not included.
-The notebook was developed using the original dataset provided in the assignment.